MB Borough Hall — History & Photos

 The casino was associated with Monmouth Beach Clubhouse Hotel, a nearby resort facility on Beach Road.
 Thanks to the opening of the Long Branch & Sea Shore Railroad, which first stopped in town in July 1865, this coastal community became a highly regarded private summer spot for the rich and famous during late 19th Century times.
 By 1878, Monmouth Beach had become “an aristocratic colony,” according to the New York Times.

+The exclusive resort was a major destination for “rich and famous” types and at least two US Presidents and Vice-Presidents.
 Some of the nation’s leading orchestras filled the hall and sprawling veranda with music during Jersey Shore summer months.
 Nathan Franko, the Concertmaster of the Metropolitan Opera House Orchestra in New York City, often led the music efforts.
-The facility also had several nearby tennis courts.
-The resort was a major destination for “rich and famous” types and at least two US Presidents and Vice-Presidents.
 According to Monmouth Beach: A Bicentennial Publication (1975) by Rosemary O’Brien, the casino building included a large French-windowed hall with a stage at one end, and a quaint little balcony at the other.
 Features included a huge stone fireplace, billiard room, and bowling alley.
 Socials, theatricals, dances and concerts were common.
+The property also had nearby tennis courts.

 “Monmouth Beach is delightfully situated and it must be well governed to prosper.”